ZYR0Z/ZYR0Z/README.md

 i do stuff in JS and sometimes in C++

-use c then u will c
+use c, then u will c